'First Impression' Tarnished for 85 Korean Tourists Turned Away at ATL - Global Atlanta

 Citing the Korean foreign ministry, some Korean news agencies have said the group was denied entry because they had previously sold produce from an organic farm — violating prohibitions on engaging in commerce while in the U.S. Others speculated that it involved listing an incorrect address.

-Neither CBP nor the airport would say whether a Korean interpreter was present during the initial talks with the tour group.
-The Korean foreign ministry has reportedly said that it’s trying to ascertain this fact as it investigates the problem to prevent future instances.
+Korean is one of the multiple languages for which CBP offers interpretation services.
+Korean interpreters were on hand for the entire ordeal.

-The Korean consulate in Atlanta didn’t respond to an emailed request for comment by press time.
+The Korean consulate in Atlanta declined to comment on this story, citing privacy concerns.

+Corrections/amplifications: The article has been updated to describe more accurately how CBP handles Korean-language interpretation services in Atlanta.

+Japan is also included in the Visa Waiver Program.
+An earlier version of the story excluded that country.